jessicascarborough/432-2021/project1/01_project1_proposal.md

 # 6 Linear Regression Plans

+Begin this section by specifying a question that you hope to answer with the linear model you are proposing.
+Eventually, you will need to answer this question (in Task 2).

 ## 6.1 My Quantitative Outcome

 This subsection tells us what you will use your linear regression model